 1) Nikon18-300 mm F/3.5-6.3G ED VR

-It’s an excellent all-in-one telephoto zoom which can capture all of them beautifully using a single lens!
+It’s an excellent all-in-one telephoto zoom that can capture all of them beautifully using a single lens!
 It is the best solution when you need to pick only a Nikon D5600 lens.

 Surprisingly lightweight and compact for a 16.7x zoom lens, the Nikon 18-300mm f/3.5-6.3G ED VR draws an excellent performance from Nikon DX-format DSLRs, It’s a highly versatile second lens.
 It can do just about anything—stills images, videos, landscapes, interiors, portraits, wildlife.